callahan2500/ngcarey-website/src/content/post/pizza-review-analysis/index.md

 While it’s best to ignore Youtube comments, they made me curious: _**has the way Portnoy scores pizza changed?**_

 Suppose his scoring has become more generous.
-Today’s 7.1 was yesterday’s 6.8.
+Today’s 7.1 is yesterday’s 6.8.
 For pizzeria’s with older reviews, it means they’re being unfairly compared.
 There could be hundreds of great restaurants being overlooked simply because their review was done years ago.

-In this article, I built a dataset of Portnoy's pizza scores and used it to analyze his scoring consistency to determine whether his scores have become more generous.
+In this article, I analyzed Portnoy's scoring consistency to determine whether his scores have become more generous.

-### Getting the Data
+### Collecting the data
 Before I could start, I needed a dataset of scores.
 To my surprise, I could not find an existing dataset.
 So, I went to the source: the [OneBite website](https://onebite.app/reviews/dave).
 After reviewing the Terms & Conditions, I used a python script to collect the following information from every review:

 1. Pizzeria Name